kaustubhya/Web-Frontend/git-and-github/git-github1.md

 - `git status -s` -> Short cut of git status

 Commit means to take a snapshot of that file in your memory and save it in the database.
 We give a commit message with it too!

+## Press `q` to exit git log.

+- To go to any previous commit, we do `git checkout commit_id`

+- To come back from that previous commit to our present code, we do `git checkout master`.

+- `git branch` -> To see all the branches in the repository

+Checkout timeline in the bottom left part of VS code to see a specific file's local history, this can be used to retrieve older code from this file.

+---